 Fair Value Measurements, Other Financial Instruments: Fair values for cash, short-term investments, short-term debt, receivables and payables approximate carrying value.
+Policy loans are an integral part of Torchmark's subsidiaries' life insurance policies in force and cannot be valued separately.
 The fair values of Torchmark's long-term debt issues are based on the same methodology as investments in fixed maturities.
-Because observable inputs were available for these debt securities at December 31, 2013, they were classified as Level 2 in the valuation hierarchy.
-The fair value for each debt instrument as of December 31, 2013 is disclosed in Note 11-Debt.
-Mortgage loans are valued using discounted cash flows and are considered to be Level 3 in the valuation hierarchy.
-The fair values for these loans are presented in Note 4-Investments under the caption Other investment information.
+Because observable inputs were available for these debt securities at December 31, 2014, they were classified as Level 2 in the valuation hierarchy.
+The fair value for each debt instrument as of December 31, 2014 is disclosed in Note 11-Debt.
 As described in Note 9-Postretirement Benefits, Torchmark maintains an unqualified supplemental retirement plan.
 Because this plan is unfunded, the assets which support the liability for this plan are considered general assets of the Company.
 These assets consist of the cash value of corporate-owned life insurance policies and exchange traded funds (ETF's).
 The fair value of the insurance cash values approximates carrying value.
 Fair values for the ETF's are derived from direct quotes and are considered Level 1 in the valuation hierarchy.